Regulation and Frontier Housing Supply: Results

-The newly established cities of Modiin (situated about halfway between Tel Aviv and Jerusalem) and Elad (about 25 kilometers east of Tel Aviv) offer interesting case studies.
+The newly established localities of Modiin (situated about halfway between Tel Aviv and Jerusalem) and Elad (about 25 kilometers east of Tel Aviv) offer useful case studies.
 Modiin and Elad were planned in the 1990s.
 Modiin's first residents arrived in 1996 and Elad's in 1998.
 By 2019, Modiin had about 90,000 residents, most of high socioeconomic status, while Elad had about 50,000 residents, most religious and of low socioeconomic status.
-Since many political economy models of housing regulation locate the source of regulation in home owners' attempts to increase, or at least protect, the asset value of their home, it is interesting to document the degree of regulation in newly established cities, before homeowners become politically influential.
+Since many political economy models of housing regulation locate the source of regulation in home owners' attempts to increase, or at least protect, the asset value of their home, it is useful to document the degree of regulation in newly established localities, before homeowners become politically influential.

 Figure \ref{fig:newcitiesregs} shows the mean estimated regulatory tax rates for the full sample (in red), in Elad (in purple) from its year of establishment, and in Modiin (in blue) from two years after its establishment (the first year in our data).
-Elad's first residents moved in about two years after Modiin's, and Elad's curve shifted three years to the left, and a few points up, basically overlaps Modiin's curve.
+Elad's first residents moved in about two years after Modiin's, and Elad's curve, shifted three years to the left and a few points up, basically overlaps Modiin's curve.
 The figure shows that in their nascent years the regulatory tax rates were, although not zero, much lower than the national average, and relatively stable.
 Then about six to eight years after their first residents moved in, the regulatory tax rates essentially doubled.
 Modiin's rate settled above the national average, while Elad's at the national average.
 Thereafter, their rates continue to increase at the national rate.
-Figures \ref{fig:newcitiesprices} and \ref{fig:newcitiesheights} show that the increase in regulation is coincident with a jump up in prices yet relatively stable building heights, suggesting that the sudden increase in the regulatory tax was driven by relatively fixed restrictions that became more binding with the price increase.
+Figures \ref{fig:newcitiesprices} and \ref{fig:newcitiesheights} show that the increase in regulation is coincident with a jump up in prices yet relatively stable building heights, suggesting that the sudden increase in the regulatory tax was driven by restrictions that were relatively fixed over time, and became more binding with the price increase.